nilbody/sparkling-water/design-doc/rest-api-scala-endpoints.md

 ### get all active sessions
 curl http://192.168.0.10:54321/3/scalaint

-### try to interpret the code, result is incomplete code
+### try to interpret the incomplete code, status is error
 curl --data-urlencode code='sc.' http://192.168.0.10:54321/3/scalaint/c3e5ea38-0b7e-4136-9ba3-21615ea2d298

 ### try to interpret the code, status is error (function does not exist)